List of The Vision of Escaflowne characters: Allen Schezar

 When Allen was younger, his younger sister Celena was kidnapped by Zaibach, his father disappeared mysteriously, and his mother died shortly afterwards.
 As a result of these events, Allen harbors a great deal of anger towards his father, Leon, for leaving his mother and family behind (it is later revealed that Leon truly loved Allen's mother and was murdered by Dornkirk's soldiers for the secrets of Atlantis).
-The Princess Millerna of Asturia as a massive crush on him, but he also demonstrates strong feelings for Hitomi as the series progresses.
+The Princess Millerna of Asturia has a massive crush on him, but he also demonstrates strong feelings for Hitomi as the series progresses.

 Allen was a gifted swordsman at a young age, becoming one of the most skilled fighters of Gaea under the expert tutelage of Balgus of Fanelia.
 During his early knight career he and Princess Marlene fell in love and she bore his child, Chid.
 Later within the series, Allen briefly becomes romantically involved with Hitomi through Dornkirk's influence.